reshmem/slhdsa-sdk/README.md

 This installs `uniffi-bindgen-react-native` and `prettier` (used for TS formatting).
 It also installs `typescript` and `tsx` for the TypeScript test runner.

+Windows note: use `npm` if your environment blocks Yarn config from your home directory.

 You can install all dependencies at once with:

 ```bash